TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit. Learn More

-In an effort to make insurance shopping seamless, we've gathered average rates from Progressive and GEICO.
-These cover myriad pricing components, including credit score, driving history, and age.
-Take a look at these rates and find your next car insurance policy today.
+In an effort to make insurance policy comparison easy, we've gathered average rates from Progressive and GEICO.
+These cover common pricing components, including credit score, driving history and driver age.
+Check out the below insurance rate comparisons in order to make an informed, data-driven choice of car insurance.

 If you have very poor credit, GEICO could be preferable to Progressive.
 On average, GEICO offers cheaper rates than Progressive for drivers with credit scores of less than 580.
 Drivers with exceptional credit — a score of 800 or better — should opt for GEICO, which typically beats Progressive by $256 annually.
 Check out average insurance costs by credit level for Progressive and GEICO: